Filling: 100% super bounce polyester.

 If you are prepared to wash at 60°c and above then it is irrelevant which filling you use as this is a effective way to kill allergens.
-Leading on to my next point, this emphasise the importance of buying high quality anti allergy pillows that can endure hundreds of washes at 60°c and above.
+Leading on to my next point, this emphasises the importance of buying high quality one’s that can endure hundreds of washes at 60°c and above.

-Ideally, anti allergy pillows should be wash every month at 60°c, this means allergens can be consistently destroyed from the washing.
-Anti allergy pillows that are predominantly chemically made are not suitable for allergy sufferers.
-Also, 100% polyester covers should be avoided as they don't help with dust mite prevention.
-It's important to note, natural fibres are typically assist condition like eczema better than synthetic materials which cannot regulate temperature and therefore get too hot.
+Ideally, hypoallergenic pillows should be wash every month at 60°c, this means allergens can be consistently destroyed from the washing.
+One’s that are predominantly chemically made are not suitable for allergy sufferers.
+Also, 100% polyester covers should be avoided as they don’t help with dust mite prevention.
+It’s important to note, natural fibres are typically assist condition like eczema better than synthetic materials which cannot regulate temperature and therefore get too hot.

 The only downside being that most natural products cannot be washed at 60°c, this can leave you with a tough choice between the two.
 You could try dry cleaning them but it might not be effective as only little percentage of allergen is removed and is not advised for people who have a reaction when exposed to chemicals.

-This can also be the case with some anti allergy pillow with a synthetic filling as they can only be washed at 40°c.
-Otherwise it might damage the anti allergy pillows but generally it's easier to find an anti allergy that is synthetic to wash at an allergen killing temperature than it is to find a natural anti allergy pillow.
+This can also be the case with some hypoallergenic pillow with a synthetic filling as they can only be washed at 40°c.
+Otherwise it might damage it but generally it’s easier to find an anti allergy that is synthetic to wash at an allergen killing temperature than it is to find a natural hypoallergenic pillow.